waynodiablo/Oystercard/battle_ships/learning_objectives.md

 * Explain why minimising dependencies is good for code maintainability
 * Use Dependency Injection to minimise dependencies
 * Use Dependency Inversion to minimise dependencies

+## SOLID principles

+* Know that 'S' is the Single Responsibility Principle (SRP)
+* Know that 'O' is the Open Closed Principle (OCP)
+* Know that 'L' is the Liskov Substitution Principle (LSP)
+* Know that 'I' is the Single Responsibility Principle (SRP)
+* Know that 'D' is the Dependency Injection/Inversion (DIP)

 ## Gems